monika566/monika566/README.md

 -  Hi, I’m @monika566
--  I’m interested in C++, Python, SQL, Data Structure
+-  I’m interested in C++, Python, SQL, Data Structure,HTML,CSS.
--  I’m currently learning DJango, web development
+-  I’m currently learning algoriths and working on more dsa problems.
 -  I’m looking to collaborate on projects.